iTHEATRICS ADAPTIONSAt iTheatrics we adapt musicals so that they can be performed by kids in school and after-school settings.

 Once all the resources are created, the show is made available to schools and afterschool programs through the licensing agency that represents that show.

 From start to finish, it takes us about two-and-a-half years to adapt a show and get it into the hands of kids and teachers.
-It’s a whole lot of work but we know that when a kid gets a script from us, they’re going to be transformed by the power of musical theater, and that makes it all worth the work.
+It’s a whole lot of work but we know that when a kid gets a script from us, they’re going to be transformed by the power of musical theater, and that makes it worth all the work.